secretstartups/handbook/content/handbook/company/summit/_index.md

 The next Summit is planned to be in Las Vegas, NV, USA.
 More information is available on the [Summit landing page](https://about.gitlab.com/events/summit-las-vegas/).

-## Collaborate to Connect
+# Sessions

-We're planning hours of [Unconference and workshops](https://docs.google.com/document/d/10G4cu49e99X8SlzSn50-tGgANlV-PsSabMQhFlHBf6k/edit#heading=h.7ub6xj9fuibd).
+We're planning hours of sessions, including [Unconference and workshops.](/handbook/company/summit/unconference.md).

 ## Leaders at Summit